What is Billions in Change?

 If red tape is preventing the Rainmaker from being implemented in communities, why not go after large corporations that can use the technology?

 We’re actually doing just that.
-Our first pilot will be with a university in California.
-There are also several companies that have expressed interest, and with whom we’re in conversation.
+There are several companies and universities that have expressed interest, and with whom we’re in conversation.

 Is the salt byproduct that Rain Maker produces harmful to the environment?

 The distillation process Rain Maker uses is no different from how the sun evaporates ocean water to form rain clouds: Fresh water is produced, and salt is left behind.
 The amount of fresh water created in both instances, however, is inconsequential compared to the volume of the ocean.
 That said, we commit to ensuring that if Rain Maker is used for desalination, the salt will be returned to the ocean in a manner that creates no negative impact on the marine environment.
 If Rain Maker is used for cleaning contaminated water, the salts, minerals, and pollutants left behind will be in a semi-solid state, and can be disposed of safely and efficiently in a land-based waste facility.

 What type of power source is required to run the Rain Maker?

 Rainmaker runs on 240V/480V 3-phase systems, and is designed to operate with generators so it can be run in very remote areas without a power grid.